uabrc/devops-docs/docs/tickets.md

 LTS shared spaces follow the [same general rules](#shared-space-requests) as Cheaha project spaces.

-**Quota increase policy**: In order to increase an LTS project quota, a new node needs to be purchased by the lab or core.
-The node will be sold at cost determined by the manufacturer and will increase the quota to 133 TB.
-Nodes are supported for 5 year terms after which the node will need to be replaced at cost by the lab.
-Quotes can be requested at any time before committing to a purchase.

 Go through the following steps to verify we can create a project:

 1. Make sure the requester has a professor title, is a data steward for a PI, or is a core director.